docker-archive/classicswarm/docs/install-manual.md

 ID for each node with affected by this issue.
 To do this stop the daemon on a node, delete its `/etc/docker/key.json` file, and restart the daemon.

+If you use `ssh` to start the Engine `daemon`, make sure the daemon runs in the background.
+You can do this using `disown` or `nohup` in combination with the `&` (ampersand).
+Or you could launch the `daemon` through `systemd` or any other Linux-distribution-specific method.
+Regardless of which launch method you choose, make sure the daemon process does not stop when your session on a node ends.

 You can run Docker Swarm on Linux 64-bit architectures.
 You can also install and run it on 64-bit Windows and Max OSX but these architectures are *not* regularly tested for compatibility.